Domination of the rectangular queen's graph: Construction of dominating sets

 (b): Suppose for some integer $h>0$ that both $k$ and $k-h$ are feasible for $(m_{1}, n_{1})$.
 Then the triple $m_{1}, n_{1}, k$ gives a dominating set $D$ of size $g$ on \q{m}{n}, where $m, n, g$ are determined by (\ref{mnk}), and similarly the triple $m_{1}, n_{1}, k-h$ gives a dominating set $D'$ of size $g+2h$ on \q{(m+2h)}{(n+2h)}.
-However, by repeating $2h$ times the process of adding an edge row, edge column, and corner square, we can construct from $D$ a dominating set of \q{(m+2h)}{(n+2h)}\ of the same size as $D'$.
+However, by repeating $2h$ times the process of adding an edge row and edge column to the board and the new corner square to the dominating set, we can construct from $D$ a dominating set of \q{(m+2h)}{(n+2h)}\ of the same size as $D'$.

 (c): Using (\ref{mnk}), if $m_{1}, n_{1}, k$ gives a dominating set of size $g$ for \qq, then $m_{1}, n_{1}+2, k+1$ gives a dominating set of size $g$ for \q{(m+2)}{n}. \end{proof}

 \begin{exam} A centrally strong set implying $\gamma(\q{13}{16}) \leq 8$.